PhilipYip1988/python-tutorials/001_install/002_ubuntu_install/readme.md

-# Installing Python on Ubuntu Linux (Mambaforge, IDLE, Spyder, JupyterLab, VSCode)
+# Installing Python on Linux/Mac

+This tutorial will configure Python 3.11 on a Linux/Mac computer using Mambaforge.

 [YouTube Video](https://www.youtube.com/watch?v=BOTfBW3KQh8)